TiraVerse Price Hits $0.0000 on Top Exchanges (TVRS)

-TiraVerse (TVRS) traded 323.7% higher against the U.S. dollar during the twenty-four hour period ending at 19:00 PM E.T. on May 19th.
-TiraVerse has a total market capitalization of $898,272.20 and approximately $1.06 worth of TiraVerse was traded on exchanges in the last 24 hours.
-During the last seven days, TiraVerse has traded 0% lower against the U.S. dollar.
-One TiraVerse token can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+TiraVerse (TVRS) traded 0% lower against the US dollar during the 24 hour period ending at 14:00 PM Eastern on May 23rd.
+Over the last week, TiraVerse has traded up 0.1% against the US dollar.
+TiraVerse has a market cap of $899,112.39 and approximately $1.06 worth of TiraVerse was traded on exchanges in the last 24 hours.
+One TiraVerse token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.